 You should know about spacing roof trusses, especially those whose jobs revolve around building construction.
 A roof truss is a structural frame bridging one side of the roof to the other side.

-Basically, it is like longitudinal beams that support the whole roof, preventing the roof from collapsing.
-Spacing is usually used to describe the space between each truss usually called the bay.
+Basically, they are like longitudinal beams that support the whole roof, preventing it from collapsing.
+Spacing is usually used to describe the space between each truss, which is usually called the bay.

 See Also : 10 Types of Roof Trusses